Yue-Chen-YC/Yue-Chen-YC.github.io/index.md

 I am primarily interested in language acquisition, language processing, and theoretical semantics.
 I employ both experimental and corpus methods to address core questions of how children and adults process, acquire, and understand language in meaningful ways.

----

-## News and Updates

-- April 2024: Very excited to get a Ph.D. offer from Linguistics department at the University of Southern California!